bongiozzo/musica_mustdie/output/band_stormlord.md

 # Stormlord

+melodic death-black metal from Italy

-Дискография
+## Дискография

-"Under The Sign Of The Sword" 1997, Death Metal
+### "Under The Sign Of The Sword" 1997, Death Metal

+"Under The Sign Of The Sword"
+"Riding The Sunset"
+"The Scarlet Kingdom"

-"Where My Spirit Forever Shall Be" 1998, Death Metal "Supreme Art Of War" 1999, Death Metal
+### "Where My Spirit Forever Shall Be" 1998, Death Metal

+"Where My Spirit Forever Shall Be"
+"Sir Lorial"
+"War (The Supreme Art)"

+### "Supreme Art Of War" 1999, Death Metal

+"Where My Spirit Forever Shall Be"
+"A Descent Into The Kingdom Of The Shadesl"
+"Sir Lorial"
+"Age Of The Dragon"
+"Immortal Heroes"
+"War (The Supreme Art)"
+"Of Steel And Ancient Might"

-"At The Gates Of Utopia" 2001, Death Metal
+### "At The Gates Of Utopia" 2001, Death Metal

+"Under The Samnites' Spears"
+"I Am Legend"
+"Xanadu"
+"...And Winter Was"
+"At The Gates Of Utopia"
+"The Curse Of Medusa"
+"The Burning Hope"
+"A Sight Inwards"
+"The Secrets Of The Earth"

+Produced by Giuseppe Orlando (Novembre) in Outer Sound Studios, Rome.

-"The Curse Of Medusa" 2001, Death Metal
+### "The Curse Of Medusa" 2001, Death Metal

+"The Curse Of Medusa"
+"Under The Samnites' Spears"
+"Dawn Of Winter Solstice"
+"Baphomet (2001 version)"
+"A Descent Into The Kingdom Of The Shades (live)" "Creeping Death (Metallica, live)"
+"The Death Of Medusa"

-"The Gorgon Cult" 2004, Death Metal
+### "The Gorgon Cult" 2004, Death Metal

+1. The Torchbearer
+2. Dance Of Hecate
+3. Wurdulak
+4. Under The Boards (195, M.A.)
+5. Oath Of The Legion
+6. The Gorgon Cult
+7. Memories Of Lemuria
+8. Medusa’s Coil
+9. Moonchild (IRON MAIDEN cover)
+10. Nightbreed

-"Mare Nostrum" 2008, Black Metal
+### "Mare Nostrum" 2008, Black Metal

+1. Mare Nostrum 06:47
+2. Neon Karma 03:56
+3. Legacy of the Snake 05:14
+4. Emet 05:26
+5. The Castaway 05:04
+6. Scorn 04:19
+7. And The Wind Shall Scream My Name 04:43
+8. Dimension: Hate 04:49
+9. Stormlord 06:32

+The album was recorded at Giuseppe Orlando’s Outer Sound Studios (Necrodeath, Novembre, Klimt 1918 and many more) and mastered at Finnvox Studios by the well known Finnish engineer Mika Jussila (HIM, Children of Bodom, Nightwish, Sentenced etc.)

 ## Отношения с другими группами